-As I wrote, I found myself considering the connection between fear and courage.
+As I wrote, I found myself discovering thoughts on the connection between fear and courage.
 Reflecting on this later, I wrote:

 The moment your fears come true is the moment that gives birth to courage.

 Sometimes we don’t get to go straight to courage.
-Instead we have to traverse a path through fear, despair, sorrow or anguish first.
+Instead we first have to traverse a path through fear, despair, sorrow or anguish.
 Allowing ourselves this journey enables us to find our courage.
-Once we do, courage may not be a constant state, but if we have to leave it for a time, we can find our way back.
+Once we do, courage may not be were we always remain, but if we have to leave it for a time, we can find our way back.

 These thoughts were still with me the next day, when I had an experience that I am still thinking about and feeling.

-I had a 3-week check up with one of my surgeons, Dr. Slezak, on Friday afternoon.
+I had a 3-week post-surgical check up with Dr. Slezak on Friday afternoon.
 She affirmed that all is going well with healing and recovery.
 As I left, I saw a woman seated in the very chair I sat in 6 months ago after a detailed discussion with Dr. Schnaper of my diagnosis, treatment plan and prognosis.
 Next to her stood a man who I took to be her husband, as my husband had been at my side.